An Interview with Warren Ellsworth, MD

 Years later, Ellsworth was a medical student considering specializing in plastic surgery.
 He arranged a consultation for his mother with his mentor, a highly respected plastic surgeon.
 “She underwent a breast reconstruction with him, and it was just a metamorphosis.
 Her confidence improved, she began dating again, got remarried, and was able to have the life she truly deserves,” said Ellsworth.

 Inspired by his mother’s experience, Ellsworth, a plastic and reconstructive surgeon in Houston, Texas, is dedicated to ensuring women receive the best possible outcomes after mastectomy and breast reconstruction.
-In addition to offering women a wide range of breast reconstruction options, he also incorporates ReSensationSM into his surgical practice.
-Through ReSensation, women who undergo free flap reconstruction using their own tissue have the potential to have sensation returned to their reconstructed breasts.
-Surgeons who perform ReSensation use a nerve allograft (donated nerve) to reconnect nerves in the chest with those in the reconstructed breast.
+In addition to offering women a wide range of breast reconstruction options, he also incorporates Resensation into his surgical practice.
+Through Resensation, women have the potential to have sensation returned to their reconstructed breasts.
+Surgeons who perform Resensation use a nerve allograft (donated nerve) to reconnect nerves in the chest with those in the reconstructed breast.

 “I saw the power breast reconstruction had in my mother’s life and in the lives of my family, and I felt offering that to other patients and families would be a great way to contribute,” he said.
 “If I can take it a step further and offer reconstruction that not only offers aesthetic improvements, but also the potential to restore sensation, that’s even better.
 I am blessed to help many amazing patients, and my goal is to continue innovating so that we can give them the best and most comprehensive reconstruction options possible.”

 Dr. Ellsworth shared how he uses Resensation in his practice and what motivates him to provide new breast reconstruction options to his patients.